blinxcorporation/EduTime-PHP/README.md

 - The lecturers should get notifications (SMS and Email) 2 hours before a `lecture` to remind them of classes they have.

+## Other Features that need to be fixed/added

+- Forgot password
+- Reset password

 ## Issues

 - The system seems to be getting a few conflicts, the code needs to be modified to `#bugfix` this